 The process can be done indoors in plastic bins, outdoors in managed piles.
 Professionals often produce vermicompost for the commercial market on raised beds in hoop houses.
 Using worms for large community-scale pet waste transforming might prove impractical due to the need for observation and labor-intensive harvesting.

-Bokashi is sometimes called “bokashi composting” but it’s really a fermentation system that can be used to decompose all organics, including pet waste, into liquid or solid soil enhancers.
+Bokashi is sometimes called “bokashi composting” but it’s really an anaerobic fermentation system that can be used to decompose all organics, including pet waste, into liquid or solid soil enhancers.
 You will eventually need to work a good bit of the residue into workable soil or use it as a compost accelerator.

 Instead of worms, bokashi uses super-hungry effective microorganisms (EM microbes) mixed with grains in a sugary solution to slowly “pickle” the poo to make it palatable for plants.
 Look online for lots of bokashi mix recipes and instructions on how to work the transformation magic.
 Like vermicompost, bokashi is best done in smaller batches.

 Composting, vermicomposting and bokashi systems slow down as temperatures drop.